vesoft-inc/nebula/docs/deploy-cluster-on-docker.md

 Repeat the above command to restart cluster-3 and cluster-4.

 ## Test Clusters
-Log on to one of the clusters and run the following command:
+Now use the console to log on to one of the clusters and run the following command

 ```bash
 $ /usr/local/nebula/bin/nebula -u user -p password --addr 172.17.0.2 --port 3699